rohithzmoi/Droidstar-DMR/README.md

 This project is a modified version of the [original Droidstar App](https://github.com/nostar/DroidStar) by Doug McLain and [Droid-DMR](https://github.com/rohithzmoi/Droidstar-DMR) by rohithzmoi.
 The modifications introduce new features and enhancements to improve user experience and functionality.

+#ATTEMPTING TO CONVERT ENTIRE PROJECT TO KOTLIN/JAVA

+Below is copyed from rohithzmoi.
 This project uses QT 6.7.2

 ## New Features